 Raise a plate out in front of your chest with elbows bent.
 Move plate around your head in a circular motion until you get back to starting position.
 Switch directions.
 Repeat.

 Hold and squeeze two plates together in between your hands and across your chest.
 Shoulders should be kept down.
 Extend elbows as far as you can go, with the plate going away from the body in chest height.
 Go back to starting position.
 Repeat.

 7. Squat Press

 Start in a squat position and make sure your back is straight.
-When re-assuming standing position raise the plate overhead.
-Make sure you bring the plate as close to the body while move it over your head.
+When re-assuming standing position raises the plate overhead.
+Make sure you bring the plate as close to the body while moving it over your head.

 8. Squat Reach